 Critical elements of the job include but are not limited to the following major responsibilities:

 - Interpretation.
 Assist visitors in gaining an understanding of and appreciation for the unique features of Capitol Reef National Park.
-Present the established Junior Geologist program at the nature center Tuesdays through Fridays; develop and weekly present a geology program based on park resources and park interpretive themes, using National Park Service methods of interpretation.
+Present the established Junior Geologist program at the nature center Tuesdays through Saturday; develop new programs including a nature talk, and weekly present a geology program based on park resources and park interpretive themes, using National Park Service methods of interpretation.
 Provide informal interpretation to visitors at the visitor center and the nature center.
 Programs are designed to reach a wide variety of audiences (especially children) and contribute to visitor understanding of and appreciation for park resources.

 - Projects and Special Assignments.
 Maintaining interpretive and educational displays.
-Catalog park digital images using internet photo management programs.
+M aintain parks digital image catalog, writing projects, and other tasks as assigned.

 - Safety and Care of Government Equipment.
 Follow all safety regulations and guidelines; practice safe work habits; properly check out, use, care for, and check in park equipment, vehicles and property.

 - Communications.
 Communicate and cooperate with others to promote an effective and successful partnership.

 The internship runs from May 5 through August 15, 2014; five days/week (Tuesday through Saturday), approximately 15 weeks.

 - Attend seasonal park employee training and online training.